There are numerous benefits of living and working within the Borough.

 Not only does Skelmerdale have the right physical connections its relationships also determine the success of the local economy.

-The Skelmersdale Ambassadors unite businesses, organisation and individuals across the area in a powerful network to develop and promote Skelmersdale.
-They challenge perceptions and raise the profile of the area.
+The Skelmersdale Ambassadors unite businesses, organisation and individuals to connect and together promote Skelmersdale regionally, nationally and internationally, to raise the profile of the area.

 Skelmersdale and surrounding West Lancashire boasts an experienced and committed workforce with a broad range of skills, reflecting the diverse nature of the local economy.